GenericMappingTools/pygmt/doc/install.md

 You should see a global map with land and water masses colored in tan and lightblue, respectively.
 On top, there should be the semi-transparent text "PyGMT".
-If the semi-transparency does not show up, there is probably an incompatibility between your GMT and ghostscript versions.
+If the semi-transparency does not show up, there is probably an incompatibility between your GMT and Ghostscript versions.
 For details, please run `pygmt.show_versions()` and see [Not working transparency](#not-working-transparency).

 ## Common installation issues